 - a.
 The organizer shall invite Adjudicators, Scrutineers, and invigilators from the NDCA Roster supplied to organizers by the Council.
 For a Non-Championship competition event, at least three (3) Adjudicators shall officiate.
 However, should the first place prize money offered for a Non-Championship professional event be One Thousand (\$1,000) dollars or more, then five (5) Adjudicators must officiate. - b.
 At all sanctioned events at least one qualified Chairman of Adjudicators must officiate. - c.
 In all Professional and Amateur Championship Events, a minimum of seven (7) Adjudicators shall officiate. - d.
 In all Open multiple dance Pro/Am Championship Events, a minimum of five (5) Adjudicators shall officiate. - e.
-At all sanctioned events at least one qualified Scrutineer must officiate.
-Competition and Championship events with an average of 500 entries per day during the event, must employ at least two (2) qualified Scrutineers. - f.
-Two invigilators will be required whenever there are two floors being utilized that require invigilation, as well as any event with more then 2,000 entries per day. - g.
-The maximum number of hours a Chairman of Judges, Emcee, Music Director, and Scrutineer should work per day should be limited to 10 hours unless specific arrangements have been made with the organizer. - h.
+At all sanctioned events at least one NDCA certified Scrutineer must officiate.
+The need for additional scrutineers will be based on the following and in coordination with the organizer and contracted scrutineers: - (1) The maximum number of consecutive hours a Scrutineer should work is 6 hours. - (2) For events with first rounds or quarterfinals danced back-to-back using 9 or more adjudicators a second Scrutineer should be present. - (3) For events that include multiple checks/vouchers to be completed between finals a second Scrutineer should be present. - (4) For events using split floors with more than five adjudicators per floor a second Scrutineer should be present. - f.
+When a single Scrutineer is engaged for an event, there must be a back-up Scrutineer (may be chairman, adjudicator or organizer or any other qualified scrutineer present), computer and printer available. - g.
+All NDCA events are required to hire a minimum of 2 NDCA registered Invigilators. - h.
+Two invigilators will be required whenever there are two floors being utilized that require invigilation, as well as any event with more then 2,000 entries per day. - i.
+The maximum number of hours a Chairman of Judges, Emcee, Music Director, and Scrutineer should work per day should be limited to 10 hours unless specific arrangements have been made with the organizer. - j.
 The NDCA recommends that organizers have their attorneys place a penalty clause in their contracts with NDCA registered officials and other professionals, specifying that a monetary penalty will be imposed on officials and demonstrators who cancel their contracts without good cause within a specified period of time.
-Organizers should also place in their contract with the officials "By signing this contract, you agree that should you not be registered and in good standing with the NDCA at the time of the event, this contract will be null and void." - i.
-It is recommended that two Chairmen be employed at competitions with over 4,000 entries or that extend over a period of four or more days.
+Organizers should also place in their contract with the officials "By signing this contract, you agree that should you not be registered and in good standing with the NDCA at the time of the event, this contract will be null and void." - k.
+It is recommended that two Chairmen and two scrutineers be employed at competitions with over 4,000 entries or that extend over a period of four or more days.